 North of England Obstetrical and Gynaecological Society Archive

-The North of England Obstetrical and Gynaecological Society was founded in 1890 on the initiative of William Japp Sinclair (1846-1912), professor of obstetrics and gynaecology at Owens College, Manchester, its main objective being 'the promotion of Obstetrical and Gynaecological Medicine and Surgery'.
+The North of England Obstetrical and Gynaecological Society was founded in 1890 on the initiative of William Japp Sinclair (1846-1912), Professor of Obstetrics and Gynaecology at Owens College, Manchester.
+Its main objective was 'the promotion of Obstetrical and Gynaecological Medicine and Surgery', and most of its membership was drawn from the major Northern cities.

 Catalogue available online via ELGAR.